 Find health insurance plans and rates for small businesses in Florida.
-The FL Office of Insurance Regulation provides small businesses (including one-employee companies) the ability to examine different health insurance options CHOICES through this site.
+The FL Office of Insurance Regulation provides small businesses (including two-employee companies) the ability to examine different health insurance options CHOICES through this site.
 Small Group rate comparison tool is a resource for consumers (employers) interested in viewing annual premium rates for the various small employer major medical health insurance plans.
-Requires knowing each employee’s age and other information.
+Requires knowing each employee’s family member age and other information.

 CMS announced the standard Medicare Part B monthly premium will cost $174.70 (up nearly $10) in 2024 for most beneficiaries ($2,096 per year).
 The Part B deductible will be $240 (up $14).
 Part B premiums and the Part B deductible are both up about 6%.
 High income seniors will pay between $244.60 and $594.00 per month.
 CMS says about 8% of Medicare beneficiaries pay the high-income premiums for Part B. Medicare Part B covers physician services, outpatient hospital services, certain home health services, durable medical equipment, and other items.
 The Medicare Part A hospital insurance deductible will rise by $32 (2.0%) to $1,632.
 High-income people will also pay more for Part D drug insurance – between $12.90 and $81.00 extra per month.
 Released October 12, 2023.
 See more Medicare cost news here